lekhajee/reveal.js/Speaker Notes.md

 Mimic knows to do this using the metadata provided during the creation of the object.
 It processes the metadata, and sets the state of the object respectively.
-For example, setting a `metadata` of say `server_building: 30`, will make the server stay in building state for 30 seconds, similarly servers can be made to go into error state on creation or even return an error 500 or any response code and body during creation.
+For example, setting a `metadata` of say `"server_building": 30`, will make the server stay in building state for 30 seconds.
+Similarly, servers can be made to go into error state on creation or even return an error 500 or any response code and body during creation.

-This makes writing tests easier, as these tests can be run against the real services or against mimic, with no extra lines of code, to reference the mock.
-Even when the behavior of the upstream system changes, there will be no change to the test, but only to mimic, once!
+This makes writing tests easier, as these tests can be run against the real services or against mimic, with no extra lines of code to reference the mock.
+Now, when the behavior of the upstream system changes, you only need to make a change in one place - Mimic - instead of once in every test that might be mocking different behavior of the upstream system.

 Mimic does not use any database to hold the state of the objects, it uses in memory data structures.
-Mimic has minimal software dependencies and no service dependencies.
+Mimic has minimal software dependencies - almost entirely pure Python - and no service dependencies.
+It is entirely self-contained.

+(Demo here?
+"Look how easy it is to run Mimic....")

 This was the first implementation of Mimic, we configured the autoscale cloud cafe tests to run against mimic.
 This was easy as we just had to change the